 Quotes About Saving Money Wisely

 - “Saving a small amount soon builds up to a large amount.” – Scottish Proverb.

-This is because at the moment interest rates for savings are too low.
-And to be honest it is not a good idea to keep all your money in a savings account as it is rarely the most profitable way.
+This is because now interest rates for savings are too low.
+And to be honest it is not a clever idea to keep all your money in a savings account as it is rarely the most profitable way.

 2. “Saving money won’t get us rich.
 You have to spend it to get it.” – Jonathan Anthony Burkett.

-The spending however has to be on assets and not just consumption.
+The spending however must be on assets and not just consumption.
 Going on a dream holiday while being a good thing won’t make you rich.
 You therefore need to seriously consider where your money is going.

 3. “If you buy things you do not need soon you will have to sell things you need.” – Warren Buffett.

 I like Warren Buffett and I always try to listen to this wise man who knows what it takes to be rich.
 It is wise to avoid buying things you don’t need.
 Take time to think through any purchase and over time you will be surprise at what you can achieve.

 4. “No matter how much you eat, save some seeds for sowing.” – Latin Proverb.